core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Request-Tag, like the block options, is both a class E and a class U option in terms of OSCORE processing (see Section 4.1 of {{RFC8613}}): The Request-Tag MAY be an inner or outer option.
 It influences the inner or outer block operation, respectively.
 The inner and outer values are therefore independent of each other.
 The inner option is encrypted and integrity protected between client and server, and provides message body identification in case of end-to-end fragmentation of requests.
 The outer option is visible to proxies and labels message bodies in case of hop-by-hop fragmentation of requests.

-The Request-Tag option is only used in the request messages of blockwise operations.
+The Request-Tag option is only used in the request messages of block-wise operations.

 The Request-Tag mechanism can be applied independently on the server and client sides of CoAP-to-CoAP proxies as are the block options, though given it is safe to forward, a proxy is free to just forward it when processing an operation.